 Have A Simple Design

 When it comes to home extension costs, complexity drives everything up.
-The more you add to your home, then the more you’ll have to pay for.
+The more you add to your home, the more you’ll have to pay for it.
 There are quite a few ways that this can be seen.
 The shape of the extension could be one of the more surprising.

-Since labor can be one of your largest costs, it’s worth minimizing it as much as possible.
+Since labour can be one of your highest costs, it’s worth minimising it as much as possible.
 By keeping your design simple, you’ll do that.
 That’s also the case with the features included in your extension.
-The less of these you have, the less you’ll have to pay.
+The fewer of these you have, the less you’ll have to pay.

-Once you have your renovation design finalized and a plan in place, you should stick to it.
+Once you have your renovation design finalised and a plan in place, you should stick to it.
 If you change your mind, then you could delay the project.
-These delays will then result in extra labor hours, which is an extra expense.
+These delays will result in extra labour hours, which are an additional expense.
 You’ll want to avoid this as much as possible.

 That isn’t the only way that changing your mind can affect the cost.
 Supplies and materials may already have been bought.
 If you choose an alternative path, then you’ll have to buy more.
 In some cases, you can return the supplies you haven’t used for a discount on the newer materials.